Mahendra-5/DataAnalysis/README.md

 ```
 ## Analysis Phase

-In the analyze phase, we delve into the data and prepare insights for visualization on the PowerBI dashboard.
+In the analysis phase, we delve into the data and prepare insights for visualization on the PowerBI dashboard.

 ### Columns Overview